 Most importantly, apply what you’ve learned to something you already know, or figure out a way to use it to overcome new challenges.
 I’ve had a lot of success working through various problems, figuring out a way to find similarities among what I’ve discovered, and drawing from my knowledge (both new and old) to deepen my understanding of the new issue.

 For those of you that are still in school, at whatever level it may be, don’t expect to graduate knowing everything you’ll ever need to know.
 What you learn in school is likely only a tiny bit of exposure to what you will ultimately need to know as you start your career.

 Consider your education a high-level overview of many different things, some of which will be helpful later and others which you may not necessarily see an immediate reason for.
-That said – don’t dismiss things that you’re learning that might not seem relevant.
-I’ve experienced many situations where I’ve used random bits of knowledge from college classes, not necessarily security-related, in order to handle things that have come up during my career.
+That said, don’t dismiss things that you’re learning that might not seem relevant.
+I’ve experienced many situations where I’ve used random bits of knowledge from college classes, not necessarily security-related, in order to handle things that have come up in my career.

-Finally, understand that you won’t use everything that you learned in college later in life.
-Don’t let this discourage you or get in the way of learning – consider it an opportunity to learn how you learn best, and leverage that later when you’re continuing your education in the real world.
+Finally, understand that you won’t use everything you learned in college later in life.
+Don’t let this discourage you or get in the way of learning–consider it an opportunity to learn how you learn best, and leverage that later when you’re continuing your education in the real world.

 3. You don’t have to know everything, just how to use Google